Privacy Policy

 Also in the case of requests for information and the exercise of rights of data subjects, we point out that these can be most effectively pursued with the providers.
 Only the providers have access to the data of the users and can directly take appropriate measures and provide information.
 If you still need help, please do not hesitate to contact us.

-• Purposes of Processing: Contact requests and communication; Feedback (e.g. collecting feedback via online form).
-Marketing.
+- Purposes of processing: Communication; Feedback (e.g. collecting feedback via online form).
+Public relations.

 Further information on processing methods, procedures and services used:

-• X: Social network; Service provider: Twitter International Company, One Cumberland Place, Fenian Street, Dublin 2 D02 AX07, Ireland; Legal Basis: Legitimate Interests (Article 6 (1) (f) GDPR); Privacy Policy:https://twitter.com/privacy, (Settings: https://twitter.com/personalization).
+- X: Social network; Service provider: Twitter International Company, One Cumberland Place, Fenian Street, Dublin 2 D02 AX07, Ireland; Legal Basis: Legitimate Interests (Article 6 (1) (f) GDPR); Website:https://x.com; Privacy Policy:https://x.com/privacy.
 Basis for third-country transfers: Switzerland - Adequacy decision (Ireland).

 We kindly ask you to inform yourself regularly about the contents of our data protection declaration.
 We will adjust the privacy policy as changes in our data processing practices make this necessary.
 We will inform you as soon as the changes require your cooperation (e.g. consent) or other individual notification.